dickyindra/KLineChart/docs/en/instance-api.md

 Add more historical data.
 - `dataList` is a KLineData array, please refer to the data source for details of KLineData type
 - `more` tells the chart if there is more historical data, it can be the default, the default is true
+- `direction` where to put new data, it can be set to 'before' or 'after', default is 'before'